 Zyppah holds your lower jaw forward and keeps your tongue stationary, so the soft palate and uvula don’t collapse into the throat.
 When tissues are not permitted to touch, they don’t vibrate.

-My Trial with Zyppah
+My Zyppah Review

 I ordered two Zyppah mouthpieces.
 Words can’t describe how eager my wife was to try this one.
 She liked the looks of it as much as I did.
 Of course, we both know that appearances can be deceiving, so we tried not to get overly excited about this one in fear of it being a total let down.